 Like most desktop CNCs the linear motion in this CNC is achieved using V-Wheels.

-The Blackbox motion control system, made by Openbuilds is a GRBL 1.1 based controller than houses well equipped Toshiba stepper drivers.
+The Blackbox motion control system, made by Openbuilds is a GRBL 1.1 based controller that houses well-equipped Toshiba stepper drivers.

 The four NEMA 23 stepper motors with 175 oz.in of holding torque are powerful enough for most hobbyist operations.